Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

 | Get Joe's files   |     `Office 365 API`  | _https://_**contoso-my.sharepoint.com**_/personal/joe_contoso_com/_api/v1.0/files_ |
 <!--| Get TrendingAround, for the current authenticated user           |     `Office graph`                     | _https://_**outlook.office365.com**_/api/beta/me/TrendingAround_   |-->

-Using the Office 365 unified API , you don't have to first discover service endpoints and then traverse different endpoints to get a user's files, mail and so on.
+Using the Microsoft Graph API, you don't have to first discover service endpoints and then traverse different endpoints to get a user's files, mail and so on.
 You only need to interact with a single REST URL namespace, which is _**graph.microsoft.com**_.

-**Unified endpoint**
+**Microsoft Graph API**

 |   **Operation**                  |  **API**                          |  **Service endpoint** |
 |:-----------------------------|:-----------------------------------------|:-----------------|